transmission/transmission/docs/Headless-Usage.md

 ```

 ### Everything else
-For all other RPCs, see the man page of `transmission-remote`.
+For all other RPCs, see the [RPC Specification](rpc-spec.md) page.
 For more daemon options, see `transmission-daemon`'s man page.
 For instructions on autostart, i.e. system integration, see your distro's documentation.
 For most linux distributions, you'll probably want to see systemd's documentation.